What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Flipboard expanded to include audio content in May 2012, using material from NPR, PRI, and SoundCloud; it has also launched video channels with curated content from YouTube.
 It also has versions in China, France, Japan, Germany, Italy, Korea, the Netherlands, and Spain.

 While Flipboard was perhaps the most popular among iPad apps in its category, a number of new competitors launched in early 2011 to try to improve the aggregated, social news-reading experience.
-Zite is a Canadian startup that promotes its ability to learn from users’ actions; a group of publishers sent a cease-and-desist letter to the company weeks after launch to prevent its methods of aggregating their content.
+Zite was a Canadian startup that promotes its ability to learn from users’ actions; Flipboard bought it from CNN in 2014 with plans to fold Zite’s technology into Flipboard’s product.
 News.me is a Twitter-driven aggregator originated in The New York Times‘ R&D Lab, then moved to the link-shortening service Bit.ly.
-Trove is a Washington Post Co. product that focuses on creating customized “channels” of news about particular topics.
+Trove is a Graham Holdings Co. product that focuses on creating customized “channels” of news about particular topics.